noranta4/Three-body-problem/README.md

 # Three-body-problem
 The motion of an asteroid in a two-dimensional space with a star and a planet.
+Application of Runge-Kutta methods to find approximate solutions of equations of motion.

 University project • 2014 - Laboratorio di Fisica Computazionale - BSc in Physics, II year